Renderer

 renderer.dropLive()

-Multiple components can request animations simultaneously—the renderer stays live until all requests drop.
+Multiple components can request animations at the same time.
+The renderer stays live until all requests drop.

 Pause and suspend

-renderer.suspend() // Fully suspend (disables mouse, input, raw mode)
+renderer.suspend() // Fully suspend (disables mouse, input, and raw mode)

 renderer.resume() // Resume from suspended state